LouisOuellet/php-database/README.md

  - Easy and secure interaction with a SQL database
  - Debugging functionality
  - Simplified handling of common SQL tasks
+ - Backup and restore your database
+ - Create database schema for future upgrades
+ - Upgrade database to a new schema

 ## Why you might need it?
 phpDB is a simple and easy-to-use PHP class that provides an interface for interacting with a MySQL database using the mysqli extension.
 If you're building a web application or website that needs to store and retrieve data from a MySQL database, then phpDB can save you a lot of time and effort.
 The class provides methods for creating, reading, updating, and deleting data from a database, as well as for creating and modifying database tables.
 It uses prepared statements to prevent SQL injection attacks and supports UTF-8 encoding, which ensures that your data is stored and retrieved accurately.
 Additionally, phpDB includes debugging functionality that allows you to log queries and parameters to a file, making it easier to troubleshoot issues with your database.
 Whether you're a beginner or an experienced developer, phpDB can simplify your database interactions and help you get your web application up and running quickly.